There are now 3 possible online modes for units:

 - Honours option in Finance [Bachelor of Commerce (Honours)]

-- Indicative assessments in this unit are as follows: (1) assignment and (2) examinations.
+Indicative assessments in this unit are as follows: (1) in class activities; (2) assignment; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Contact hours